 Remind yourself WHY your goals are important to you and, therefore why it’s important for you to react to a situation in a certain way.
 Why do you want to handle this situation differently than you have in the past?
 What will it help you accomplish?
 Why is that thing important?

 Really find the emotional root of why you want to change.
 Not just “saying no to this cupcake will help me lose weight,” but “losing weight will help me get off expensive medications that I don’t want to continue to rely on and will make me healthier to spend time with my kids as they grow up.”

-Figure out the real reason your goals are important, write it down, and keep it somewhere handy (like your wallet or a desk drawer) as a reminder in moments of potential weakness.
+Figure out the real reason your goals are important.
+I have my Gone For Good weight loss coaching clients go a step further by writing it down, and keep it somewhere handy (like your wallet or a desk drawer) as a reminder in moments of potential weakness.

 Altering Your Environment